 Through the Right Question Institute’s work, millions of students around the world are developing critical thinking skills and getting excited about learning.
-Adults are better able to advocate for themselves and have a say in decisions that affect them.
-And more people are able to ask better questions and participate in key decisions — leading to a more robust and just democratic society.
+Adults are better able to advocate for themselves and have a say in decisions that affect them, in legal settings, social services, and beyond.
+More people are able to ask better questions and participate in key decisions — leading to a more robust and just democratic society.

 The Question Formulation Technique (QFT) creates an inclusive, equitable environment where every student participates and gets a chance to shine.